codacy/docs/docs/organizations/integrations/jira-integration-for-security-and-risk-management.md

-# Configuring the Jira integration<!-- TODO TAROT-2285 tentative title -->
+# Jira integration for Security and risk management

 <!--
     TODO TAROT-2285 introduction and concepts: